Cancer Screening and Prevention Under Health Reform

 Free Cancer Screening Tests continued...

-If you're a longtime smoker, you may be able to get free testing under new lung cancer screening guidelines.
-These have been proposed, but the federal government has not yet adopted them.
+If you are a longtime smoker, you may be able to get free testing under new lung cancer screening guidelines.
+In early 2015, the federal government adopted these guidelines and is providing coverage.

 The test is a once-a-year, low-dose CT scan.
 You could get this screening if all of these are true for you:

 - You have smoked one pack a day for 30 years.
 Or you have smoked two packs a day for 15 years.

 - You now smoke, or have quit in the past 15 years.

 Lung cancer screening is seen as a preventive measure, just like cervical and colon cancer screening tests.
 Medicare and Medicaid also offer free screenings.
 You are also able to get it with a private plan that took effect after the Affordable Care Act was signed into law on March 23, 2010.